Time Series

 [5 rows x 28 columns]

 The row indices and column names for the seizure data look the same.
-The names of the recording channels are from the commonly used 10-20 system to record voltages of brain activity from the scalp in humans.
-E.g. ‘F’ stands for the frontal lobe.
+The names of the recording channels are from the commonly used 10-20 system used to record voltages of brain activity from the human scalp.
+As an example, ‘F’ stands for the frontal lobe.

 PYTHON